adam-p/yesterday-i-learned/random.md

 1. To flash a tab, [change its title][stackoverflow 9].
 1. [Gremlin][bulbflow] is "SQL for graph databases", not a tool.
 1. The creator of the sugar stick (as opposed to the sugar packet) decided that the right way to open them is [through the middle][izismile].
 1. The [zipper merge][dot] reduces queuing traffic by knowing merging should be done at the last minute.
+But apparently the zipper merge doesn't work because, and I quote, "only takes one dick to stop a zipper."
 1. Not feeling well, but don't want to use the phrase "not feeling well"?
 Use [Malaise!][wikipedia 25] (ma-LAYS)
 1. Apply garlic to oil, before you apply vegetables to oil.
 1. At the onset of high stress, your blood thickens.
 This is to encourage clotting of blood in the case of a physical attack.
 This is often why stress contributes to heart attacks.